yoyothai00/aws-security-labs-bkk/Module-5/Security-Automation/CustomConfigRule-Automation/lab_guide.md

 ## Part 9 : Check that it works!

 9.1.
-Change the security group ssh settings to be open.
+Change the security group ssh settings to be open (SSH source: anywhere).

 9.2.
 You should see the config rule change compliance status.